Yelhendi/MyPracticalProject/README.md

       * This merges service 2 and 3 to produce a string.
       * Contains a if else loop that states how strong the password is

-Below is a diagram which shows how the four services for my peoject interact:
+Below is a flow diagram which shows how the four services for my peoject interact: